BrightspaceUILabs/accordion/README.md

 * opened - container is opened by default.
 Do not use this attribute when inside the **d2l-labs-accordion** as the **d2l-labs-accordion** does not monitor opened state of the items at the start.
 In this case, use `selected` or `selectedValue` **d2l-labs-accordion** attributes instead.
 * disabled - container cannot be expanded or collapsed
 * headerBorder - show a border between the header and the summary/content
-* iconHasPadding - adds padding around the icon.
-When used with 'flex', the padding will be to the right.
-Without 'flex', the padding will be on the left.
-Opposite for RTL.
+* iconHasPadding - adds padding on one side of the icon.
+ * When used with 'flex' attribute, the padding will be to the right.
+(Opposite for RTL)
+ * Without 'flex' attribute, the padding will be on the left.
+(Opposite for RTL)

 #### Slots:
 * header - content to display under the title